Elias Moses

 The real legacy of E. Moses & Son to the world of business was in pioneering new marketing techniques.
 These important innovations all came in the 1840s.
 First, the emporium itself was designed to attract custom.
 It had a high classical portico, tall ground-floor windows, and bright interior lighting, and offered impeccable service to any who wandered in.
 No building was like it in all of London.
 Second, little expense was spared in advertising the top-quality clothes, available at such cheap prices and only in the emporium.
 The advertisements were sometimes placed in magazines but usually they were freely distributed throughout London in the form of little booklets.
 Many of the latter have survived and show that popular current events were used as the basis for a doggerel (probably composed by Isaac) on the emporium’s virtues.
 Third, clearly displayed fixed prices cut out any haggling and enabled staff to spend their time cultivating the image of a well-to-do West End bespoke tailors by standing in attendance on customers.
 The firm founded by Elias Moses was one of the most important retailers of ready-made clothing in the latter half of the nineteenth century.
 The company claimed that 80 per cent of the British population bought such clothing by 1860, which may have been an exaggeration, but not by much.
 By that time Britain had the most advanced clothing industry in the world and the most sophisticated retail outlets, supported by marketing techniques pioneered by E. Moses & Son.
 Elias Moses died on 24 January 1868 at 57 Porchester Terrace, Paddington, London; Isaac Moses Marsden died at his home, 4 Kensington Gardens Terrace, London, on 26 July 1884.

 There is one glaring point which is omitted in this account.
 The enormous expansion of E. Moses & Son took place in 1846, just after the marriage in 1845 of Isaac Moses to Esther Gomes Silva.
-On the Gomes Silva page I have written about the background of slave ownership in Jamaica, and though there is no concrete evidence I think it is reasonable to assume that the marriage brought a big injection of capital into the business of E. Moses & Son.
+It seems likely that Isaac’s second marriage brought a big injection of capital into the business of E. Moses & Son.

 Kathryn Morrison, in “English Shops and Shopping: an Architectural History” (Paul Mellon, 2003), writes: